andig91/mini_projects/authelia_config_ip-change/readme.md

 - **Telegram bot** set up to send alerts.
 - **CSV file** with domain and anchor tags.

+## Side-Note

+There is also a file `config-watch.sh`, but `inotifywait` doesn't work correctly if file modified with sed.
+So this script worked only on manual editing the `configuration.yml`.
+Maybe someone need such a solution.
+I only use the file `ip-change.sh`.

 ## Setup

 ### CSV File Example